-There are many discussions about these and other questions concerning the vaporizer high.
-After reading various online threads from a number of cannabis websites, I would say that there is at least one thing almost every vaporizer user agrees on: the vaporizer high is much ‘clearer’ than the high from cannabis smoked in a bong, pipe, or joint.
+There are many discussions about these and other question concerning the vaporizer high.
+After reading various online threads from a number of cannabis websites I would say that there is at least one thing almost every vaporizer user agrees on: the vaporizer high is much ‘clearer’ than the high coming from burnt cannabis smoked either from a bong, pipe, or from a joint with tobacco.

-Now, given that vaporizers can be set to different temperatures ranging from as low as 130 ºC all the way to 200 ºC and more, one might expect that they can produce a range of markedly different highs at different temperatures.
+Now, given that vaporizers can be set to different temperatures ranging from as low as 130 ºC to 200 ºC and more, it should be clear that they can produce a range of markedly different highs at different temperatures.

 Vaporizer technology and user experiences

-Attention should be paid to the use of “precision vaporizers”.
-If we want to evaluate experiential reports about vaporizers, we have to look very closely at what kind of vaporizers have been used to generate a high.
-Markus Storz, the inventor of the German Volcano vaporizer, presumably the best precision vaporizer in the world, explained to me in a personal interview:
+If we want to evaluate experiential reports about vaporizers we have to look very closely at what kind of vaporizers have been used to generate a high.
+Markus Storz, the inventor of the German Volcano vaporizer, presumably the best known precision vaporizer in the world, explained to me in a personal interview:

 “Vaporizers which are heating up only the chamber, but don’t heat up the incoming air to vaporizing temperature cannot consistently heat up the plant material.”

-Many experimental reports from users of vaporizers with an inferior heating technology must be considered with care.
-While most vaporizers presumably still deliver a much better, cleaner high than that coming from a joint or bong, users of many inferior vaporizers do not get the precision temperature control to really optimize their vaping experience.
-Then, their experiential reports somewhat taint the reputation of vaporizing, as their experience wasn’t as good as it could have been.
+Many experimental reports from users of vaporizers with an inferior heating technology have to be considered with care.
+While most vaporizers presumably still deliver a much better, cleaner high than that coming from a joint or bong, users of many inferior vaporizers do not get the precision temperature control to really let them join a grown up discussion about the differences of a high coming from a certain strain produced with a vaporizer at 160ºC (320 ºF) or 180ºC (356 ºF).

-I’ve talked to many users who told me they seek a state of mind in which they simply get a body stone relaxation coupled with a high that cripples their mind, messes with their short-term memory, so that they can get relief from their daily stress, mentally and physically.
+I have talked to many users who told me they seek a state of mind in which they simply get a body stone relaxation coupled with a high that cripples their mind, messes with their short-term memory, so that they can get relief from their daily stress, mentally and physically.
 A clearer high coming from a precision vaporizer set to a lower temperature usually does not give them that.
-Many of those users do not even recognize the altered state of mind coming from a vaporizer as a real high, because it’s not as mind-crippling as what they’re used to.
+Many of those users do not even recognize the altered state of mind coming from a vaporizer as a real high, because they are not used to being so cognitively functional.

-When we look at discussions about the vaporizer high in various internet forums we also have to keep in mind that many users receive their cannabis from the black market.
-Therefore, they often do not know exactly which strain they are buying, under which conditions it has been produced and stored, and what the cannabinoid profile of their material is.
-Briefly, then, many of the critical reports about vaporizer highs and generalizations about how using a vaporizer affects the high in a systematic way have to be considered with care and are presumably wrong.
+When we look at discussions about the vaporizer high in various internet forums we also have to keep in mind that many users receive their cannabis from the black market and, therefore, often do not know exactly what strain they are buying, under which conditions it has been produced and stored, and what the cannabinoid profile of their material is.
+Briefly, then, many of the anecdotal reports about vaporizer highs and generalizations about how using a vaporizer affects the high in a systematic way have to be considered with care and are presumably wrong.

-Many opinions are based on consumers using bad quality cannabis with vaporizers which do not really allow for a precise temperature control, and many user reports are influenced by their bias from smoking cannabis.
+Many opinions are based on consumers using bad quality marijuana with vaporizers which do not really allow for a precise temperature control, and many user reports are influenced by their bias from smoking marijuana.
 This also explains the many contradictory reports from users.
 In part II, we will therefore take a closer view at an approach to better research vaporizer highs in the future and how to produce valuable insights into the diverse effects of the many cannabinoids, terpenes and flavonoids in cannabis.